Scalingo/scala-buildpack/README.md

 To use this buildpack, fork it on Github.
 Push up changes to your fork, then create a test app with `--buildpack <your-github-url>` and push to it.

-For example, to reduce your slug size by not including the .ivy2/cache, you could add the following.
+For example, to reduce your container size by not including the .ivy2/cache, you could add the following.

     for DIR in $CACHED_DIRS ; do
     rm -rf $CACHE_DIR/$DIR
     mkdir -p $CACHE_DIR/$DIR
     cp -r $DIR/.  $CACHE_DIR/$DIR
     # The following 2 lines are what you would add
-    echo "-----> Dropping ivy cache from the slug" rm -rf $SBT_USER_HOME/.ivy2
+    echo "-----> Dropping ivy cache from the container" rm -rf $SBT_USER_HOME/.ivy2

-Note: You will need to have your build copy the necessary jars to run your application to a place that will remain included with the slug.
+Note: You will need to have your build copy the necessary jars to run your application to a place that will remain included with the container.

 Commit and push the changes to your buildpack to your Github fork, then push your sample app to Heroku to test.
 You should see:

     ...
-    -----> Dropping ivy cache from the slug
+    -----> Dropping ivy cache from the container

 License
 -------